AMENDED AND RESTATED BY LAWS OF

 4.10 – Limitations of Liability of Directors.
-A Director of the Corporation shall not be liable to the Corporation or its members for monetary damages for an act or omission in the Director’s capacity as a Director, except as expressly provided under the terms of the Texas Miscellaneous Corporation Law Act or Texas Non-Profit Corporation Act.
+A Director of the corporation shall not be liable to the corporation or its members for monetary damages for an act or omission in the Director’s capacity as a Director, except as expressly provided under the terms of the Texas Business Organizations Code.

 5.01 – Officers.
 The officers of the corporation shall be a President, Vice-President, 2nd Vice President, Secretary, and Treasurer.

 5.02 – Election and Term of Office.
-In December of each year the members shall elect the officers of the corporation for one-year terms.
+In November of each year the members shall elect the officers of the corporation.
 No officer shall be eligible to hold the same office for more than two consecutive terms.